lycan-city/werewolf-brain/README.md

 ### Create a new scenario using a template
-The function ```getGameFromTemplate``` lets you start a new game with the template cards only.
+The function ```getGameFromTemplate``` lets you start a new game with only the template cards.
 In this example we need a game for
-***12*** players who only knows Werewolf, Villagers, Seer and Mayor cards.
-In this case, the ```Novice``` template is an excellent option.
+***12*** players who only know about the cards of Werewolves, Villagers, Seer and Mayor cards.
+In this case, which is intended for new players, the ```Novice``` template is an excellent option.
 The function will return a game object.

     var wwb = require('werewolf-brain');